biocatiit/website/content/pages/users_apply.rst

     If you are apply for beamtime within the current run, or for the next run after the standard GUP proposal deadline has passed, you will need to put in a Rapid Access proposal.
-To do so, when creating a new proposal select the "General Users" proposal and then select the "Rapid Access General User Proposal (DO NOT USE FOR MC PROPOSALS)" for your General User (GU) Proposal Type.
+To do so, when creating a new proposal select the "General Users" proposal and then select the "General User - Rapid Access" for your General User (GU) Proposal Type.
 These proposals are good for only one run.

-    Users with active proposals wishing time in the next run should submit a beamtime request by following the directions for a Returning Proposer on the `APS website <https://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.
+    Users with active proposals wishing time in the next run should submit an experiment time request by following the directions for a Returning Proposer on the `APS website <https://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.
-    Users with an active proposal who want time in the current run, or for the next run after the standard GUP proposal deadline has passed can put in a rapid access beamtime request.
+    Users with an active proposal who want time in the current run, or for the next run after the standard GUP proposal deadline has passed can put in a rapid access experiment time request.

-    For all proposals to BioCAT you must list the BioCAT beamline, "18-ID-D", as one of the three beamlines in the "Choice of Beamline" section in the Beamtime Request.
+    For all proposals to BioCAT you must list the BioCAT beamline, "18-ID-D", as one of the beamlines in the "Choice of Beamline" section in the Experiment Time Request.
     For a Rapid Access proposal, you should list only BioCAT in this section.

-#.  `Complete the Experiment Safety Assessment Form (ESAF) <https://beam.aps.anl.gov/pls/apsweb/esaf0001.start_page>`_
+#.  `Complete the Experiment Safety Assessment Form (ESAF) <https://www.aps.anl.gov/Users-Information/Safety-Training/Experiment-Safety-Overview>`_

     Every proposal awarded beam time must be accompanied by an approved Experiment Safety Assessment Form (ESAF) before it is allowed to proceed.